A novel about organizations as built things — your first step into the world of Enterprise Architecture. No prior knowledge required.

 No prior knowledge of enterprise architecture is required.
 The Architect's Blueprint is, at its core, a novel about what it costs to build something that lasts — and about the people who are willing to ask the honest question before they draw anything.

 Readers who want the framework behind the story will find it here.
-The Fit·for·Purpose concept is the practitioner guide to the architectural philosophy that Ryan applies across ninety days inside The Phoenix — concern-driven, right-sized, and grounded in the honest reading of organizational context.
+The Fit-for-Purpose concept is the practitioner guide to the architectural philosophy that Ryan applies across ninety days inside The Phoenix — concern-driven, right-sized, and grounded in the honest reading of organizational context.